-- Tolerances on location in plan and elevation. - Provisions for concrete placement and grouting. - Location, size, type and other details of connections (e.g. turbine pit drains, test connections, etc.).

-- Transportation and erection support and handling devices.
+- Tolerances on location in plan and elevation (if stated by the Employer). - Provisions for concrete placement and grouting. - Location, size, type and other details of connections (e.g. turbine pit drains, test connections, etc.). - Transportation and erection support and handling devices.